UnhappyTerror/Fil.github.io/docs/index.md

 description: Using super resolution algorithms to refine the arctic satellite imageries
 ---

-# What are the challenges we face currently with the arctic satellite imageries?
+# What are the challenges we face today with the available arctic satellite imageries?